vokegpu/ekg-docs/model/header.md

 #### Register Properties and Descriptors

-EKG previous used an ID system, but there is no reason for use that, as known the new stack-based system, we can separate each element by chunks of stacks, and then apply an AABB for stack query(s).
+EKG previous used an ID system for hash mapping, but there is no reason for use that, as known the new stack-based system, we can separate each element by chunks of stacks, and then apply an AABB for stack query(s).

 For collecting, `ekg::properties` contains a field named `children`, which is used on most of widgets.